We are finally getting to the end of the year. Yay!!!

 To avoid dry hands or cracked feet, you need a hand and feet lotion.
 Also, get a lip gloss or balm for your lips to prevent them from drying out or breaking.

-Do not take your bathe with hot water
+Do not take your bath with hot water

 This one might be hard to obey because harmattan mornings are usually cold.
 No matter how tempting it is, hot water is bad for your skin.
 The heat strips your skin off its natural oils.
 The harmattan weather is already making your skin dry and the little natural oil left, you do not want to dry up with hot water.